-They were running out of time and options.
+But the Austrians were running out of time and options.

 The Holy Roman Empire had a treaty of mutual help with Poland from 1683.
-Holy Roman Emperor Leopold I had left Vienna and called for help from his allies from Passau.
+Holy Roman Emperor Leopold I had left Vienna and had called for help from his allies from Passau.

 Overall command of the force was given to Sobieski.
 Despite the fact that the king was past his prime and had some weight issues, he was considered a brave and competent commander.

 The tactical plan, however, was the brainchild of Duke Charles of Lorraine.
 The idea was to march from Tullin Valley through the wooded area on to Kahlenberg Heights.
 From there, an assault on the Ottoman forces would squeeze them against three obstacles: Vienna itself, the Danube and the Vienna River.